-If the records you request take less than 15 minutes for DEQ staff to locate, DEQ will absorb the cost of duplication and mailing.
-If the request requires more than 15 minutes of staff time, and reproduction cost is over $25, DEQ staff will respond with an estimate of time and cost within 10 business days of receiving your request.
-Our current rates are as follows:
+If the records you request take less than 15 minutes for DEQ staff to locate, DEQ will absorb the cost of duplication and mailing (unless you have an annual fee waiver).
+If the request requires more than 15 minutes of staff time, and reproduction cost is over $25, DEQ staff should respond with an estimate of the time and cost within 10 business days of receiving your request.

 You must pay the estimated fee in advance if the estimate is greater than $1,000, or if you are from outside the State of Oregon.
 In all cases, DEQ may use its discretion in requiring prepayment for records requests.